 However, some other areas of funding will be cut, including $9,877 in exemptions for veterans, the blind, surviving spouses, and elderly, and $322 for public libraries.

 The two largest projected tax increases are a $38,644 charge for Essex County Tech Sending Tuition and a $20,549 charge for the Massachusetts Bay Transit Authority (MBTA).

 Town Administrator Steve Maio said he was "very happy" to see an increase in the state's aid to Wakefield's schools.

 "I've been railing about Chapter 70 for a while, and while I did notice that while Wakefield's Chapter 70 went up a little bit, the Chapter 70 for Reading and Melrose did not," he said.
 "So I think it was great that the legislature, at least the House, decided to put this extra money towards communities that didn't get a bump in the original budget."

 The estimate by the House of Representatives Ways and Means Committee is a second step in the yearly budget process, and is not final.
 The Senate will also release a budget, and the final budget must still be approved by the state legislature before coming into effect.

-Governor Deval Patrick has already released his version of the budget, which cut overall state aid to Wakefield by $100k.
+Governor Deval Patrick has already released , which cut overall state aid to Wakefield by $100k.